A Mighty Fortress

 The Prodigal Brother

-Meanwhile, his brother, Frederick Augustus, experienced a sort of epiphany.
+Meanwhile, his brother, Frederick Augustus, experienced a kind of epiphany.
 After the Battle of Brooklyn Heights, the British bombarded and invaded New York City.
 Frederick Muhlenberg's church was burned, and his family had to flee the city.
-This turn of events led Frederick to the cause of liberty, and he was elected as a delegate to the Continental Congress in 1779.
-He would go on to gain prominence in Pennsylvania and national politics, serving as the first Speaker of the House under the new constitution.
+This sequence of events led Frederick to the cause of liberty, and he was elected as a delegate to the Continental Congress in 1779.
+He would go on to become prominent in Pennsylvania and national politics, serving as the first Speaker of the House under the new Constitution.

 ![]() |